Brendon45/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 - Set up a monitor that checks the number of read requests issued to the device per second.
 - Set up a monitor that checks the number of write requests issued to the device per second.

+Repo:

+	- GitHub repository: alx-system_engineering-devops
+	- Directory: 0x18-webstack_monitoring

+## 2. Create a dashboard

+mandatory

+Now create a dashboard with different metrics displayed in order to get a few different visualizations.

+	- Create a new dashboard
+	- Add at least 4 widgets to your dashboard.
+They can be of any type and monitor whatever you’d like
+	- Create the answer file 2-setup_datadog which has the dashboard_id on the first line.
+Note: in order to get the id of your dashboard, you may need to use Datadog’s API

+Repo:

+	- GitHub repository: alx-system_engineering-devops
+	- Directory: 0x18-webstack_monitoring
+	- File: 2-setup_datadog